Bilalsuleman007/Bilalsuleman007/README.md

 ### Aspiring Cybersecurity Professional

 ## 👋 About Me
 I am a dedicated learner transitioning into the world of technology and security.
-My background is in **[Your Background, e.g., Customer Service / Healthcare / Student]**, which has taught me how to stay calm under pressure and solve complex problems—skills I am now applying to digital defense.
+My background is in as **[a student and I have been selling products online in Pakistan for 2 years]**, which has taught me how to stay calm under pressure and solve complex problems—skills I am now applying to digital defense.

 # 🛡️ My Cybersecurity Portfolio